zalenix/portaldocs/portal-sdk/templates/top-telemetry-alerting.md

 To configure timezone based alerting, you need to specify a `businessHourStartTimeUtc` property in the alerting config.
 The value takes an integer value from `0` to `23` as a string.
 The value represents the UTC hour at which business hours start in the extension team's region.

-The Ibiza team guarentees that you will receive an alert within 6 hours of the hour configured as `businessHourStartTimeUtc`.
+When an alert is triggered, the Ibiza team guarentees that you will receive it within 6 hours of the hour configured as `businessHourStartTimeUtc`.

 Examples -